 .bin Files Virus – Overview

-Yet another ransomware that belongs to theScarab ransomware family has been identified to use the same extension as .bin files virus.
-Even though they are both created for the same purposes, at this point, there is no supporting evidence of their relation.
+Yet another ransomware that belongs to theScarab ransomware family was associated with the same .bin extension as this new strain of the virus.
+Even though they act quite the same there is no evidence of their relation.

-The infection process with this ransomware named after the extension it appends to corrupted files starts with the execution of its payload file on the system.
-Soon after this happens a bunch of malicious files is established on the infected device.
+The infection process with this ransomware which is named after the extension it appends to corrupted files starts with the execution of its payload file on the system.
+Soon after this event occurs, a large number of malicious files are established on the infected device.
 Some of these files may be stored in essential system folders like:

 With the help of these files, the ransomware could perform lots of malicious activities that interfere with main system settings.
 Among the affected system components is likely to be the Registry Editor as its contamination could provide for the persistent presence of this nasty ransomware on the device.